 - Quality.
 Is the article well written?
 How easy is it to read?
 Does it solve a problem for readers?
 How much detail is given for readers to digest?

 - Uniqueness.
 Does the article stand out compared to other articles written about a similar topic?

 - Authority.
 Is the article written by an authority figure or expert?
 Does it borrow the knowledge from an authority figure or expert?

-Once you get the traffic you want, you want them to stay.
+Once you get the traffic you want, you want it to stay.
 You definitely don’t want readers to leave within the first minute.